 Path to the file containing the user's private PEM-encoded key.
 As PEM-files can contain several entries, this option defaults to the same file as given by option certfile.

 '''

-key password() = string() | fun(() -> string())
+key pem password() = iodata() | fun(() -> iodata())

 '''

 String containing the user's password or a function returning same type.
 Only used if the private keyfile is password-protected.